wentingluo91/wentingluo91/README.md

 I explore how data, analytics, and technology can be used to improve business decisions and operational processes.

-My projects focus on **Business Intelligence, Data Analytics, Automation, and Machine Learning**, with applications in business and operations.
+My projects focus on **Business Intelligence, Data Analytics, Automation**, with applications in business and operations.

 ## Skills